 Please make sure you arrange for your accommodation well in advance in the campus city where you are going to be based (Bozen-Bolzano, Brixen-Bressanone or Bruneck-Brunico).

 If your name is in the list of successful applicants for your chosen course, the Italian embassy or consulate will provide you with a visa for study purposes.
+This can be obtained by showing an Admission letter, issued by unibz.
+Admission letters will only be issued to admitted candidates who have already paid the first instalment of the tuition fees.
+Details about the payment are indicated in the Study Manifesto and in the ranking list published by 15 May 2018.
 This will enable you to come to Italy to take your language test (for degree courses), the aptitude test (if required) and to register.

 By law, you will have to apply for a residence permit within 8 working days since arriving in Italy.
 As soon as you arrive, please go to the Advisory Service of unibz, where you will be provided with all the information you need.

 With a residence permit for study purposes, you will be able to work part-time for no more than 20 hours a week and no more than 1,040 hours per year.
 Once you have completed your studies, if you have been offered a job, you can have your study purposes residence permit converted into a work permit.
 By proving that you meet the criteria set by the government for your type of job, you will earn a score, according to the law that regulates work immigration quotas.